Financial Aid FAQs

 Submit a FAFSA.
 To indicate interest in student loans and parent loans, check the appropriate boxes.
 Checking these boxes does not commit you to accepting these types of aid or loans, and you will have the opportunity to accept or decline each part of your aid package later.
 Leaving these boxes unchecked will not increase the amount of grants you receive.

-Federal rules don’t allow holders of a bachelor’s degree from receiving a Federal Pell Grant, however our Pell Yes! program provides up to $6,495 for qualified applicants.
+Federal rules don’t allow holders of a bachelor’s degree from receiving a Federal Pell Grant, however our Pell Yes! program provides up to the current Pell Grant amount for qualified applicants.
 This means you can qualify for an award each year you are enrolled in your program at NBSS.

 Our Financial Aid office aims to help connect you with all possible funding sources you qualify for.
 However, only you and your family can decide if it is financially feasible for you to enroll.
 We encourage you to search for and apply for private scholarships, and we offer monthly payment plans for tuition costs.
 Full-time training at NBSS is a big commitment, and we urge you and your family to research all your options carefully, compare programs and features, and borrow responsibly.